-In the event of receiving a report of a missing child or adult on campus, take the following actions:
+In the event of receiving a report of a MISSING CHILD OR ADULT on campus, take the following actions:

-- 1. Immediately contact OCCC CPD and provide the following information: - 1.1.
-Name and Date of Birth of missing person (if known). - 1.2.
-Description include all available identifying information including, but not limited to: race, sex, height, hair color, eye color, and clothing. - 1.3.
-Description of missing person's vehicle (if applicable). - 1.4.
-Last known location of missing person - 1.5.
+- 1. Immediately contact OCCC CPD and provide the following information: - a.
+Name and Date of Birth of missing person (if known). - b.
+Description include all available identifying information including, but not limited to: race, sex, height, hair color, eye color, and clothing. - c.
+Description of missing person's vehicle (if applicable). - d.
+Last known location of missing person - e.
 Your contact information and location. - 2.
 OCCC CPD will respond to the report of a missing person to initiate a plan of action to find the person and request additional support from local Law Enforcement Agencies, as necessary. - 3.
 If determined necessary by OCCC CPD, an alert may be sent utilizing the Campus Alert Notification System (CAN) with information regarding the missing person and actions to take to assist in finding them. - 4.
 All persons are encouraged to report any suspicious activity or information regarding the missing person to OCCC CPD.